Supreme Court of Canada: History

 The increase in the importance of the Supreme Court was mirrored by the numbers of its members.
-When the Court was established in 1875, it operated with a panel of six judges, with a quorum of four, meaning that if there was an equal division (3–3), the appeal would be dismissed.
+When the Court was established in 1875, it operated with a panel of six judges, with a quorum of four.
+This meant if there was an equal division (3–3), the appeal would be dismissed.
 In 1927, Parliament amended the Supreme Court Act to add a seventh position on the Court and to establish a mandatory retirement age of 75.
 In 1949, the bench reached its current composition of nine justices.

-Prior to 1949, most of the appointees to the court owed their position to political patronage.
+Prior to 1949, most of the appointees to the Supreme Court owed their position to political patronage.
 Each judge had strong ties to the party in power at the time of their appointment.
 In 1973, the appointment of a constitutional law professor Bora Laskin as chief justice represented a major turning point for the court.
-Laskin's federalist and liberal views were shared by Prime Minister Pierre Trudeau, who recommended Laskin's appointment to the court, but from that appointment onward appointees increasingly either came from academic backgrounds or were well-respected practitioners with several years' experience in appellate courts.
+Laskin's federalist and liberal views were shared by Prime Minister Pierre Trudeau, who recommended Laskin's appointment to the Supreme Court, but from that appointment onward appointees increasingly either came from academic backgrounds or were well-respected practitioners with several years' experience in appellate courts.

-The Constitution Act, 1982, greatly expanded the role of the court in Canadian society by the addition of the Canadian Charter of Rights and Freedoms, which greatly broadened the scope of judicial review.
+The Constitution Act, 1982, greatly expanded the role of the Supreme Court in Canadian society by the addition of the Canadian Charter of Rights and Freedoms, which greatly broadened the scope of judicial review.
 The evolution from the court under Chief Justice Brian Dickson (1984–1990) through to that of Antonio Lamer (1990–2000) witnessed a continuing vigour in the protection of civil liberties.
 Lamer's criminal law background proved an influence on the number of criminal cases heard by the Court during his time as chief justice.
 Nonetheless, the Lamer court was more conservative with Charter rights, with only about a 1% success rate for Charter claimants.